micantoine/svelte-preprocess-cssmodules/README.md

 ## Why CSS Modules on Svelte

 While the native CSS Scoped system should be largely enough to avoid class conflict, it could find its limit when working on a hybrid project.
-On a non full Svelte application, the thought on the class naming would not be less different than what we would do on a regular html page.
+On a non full Svelte application, paying attention to the name of a class would be no less different than to a regular html project.
 For example, on the modal component above, It would have been wiser to namespace some of the classes such as `.modal-body` and `.modal-cancel` in order to prevent inheriting styles from other `.body` and `.cancel` classes.

 ## License